Perfect5th/dev-lxc/README.md

     dev_lxc exec jammy 'echo "hello $MITCH"' --env MITCH="mitchell"

-If another shell is installed, you can execute the command with it using `--shell` flag:
+If another shell is installed, you can execute the command with it using the `--shell` flag:

     dev_lxc exec jammy --shell fish 'status current-command'